 Backed up by the breadth of expertise in ADAS, we bring an expert knowledge of the drivers of risks such as human rights, food fraud, environmental damage, farming practices, animal welfare and ethical considerations.

-- Understanding and minimising risks when sourcing key raw materials - Working with global food businesses to help them understand the risks in their supply chain and take actions to minimise future risks.
-Including the sourcing of key raw materials such as palm oil, soya, timber and beef.
+- Understanding and minimising risks when sourcing key raw materials - Working with global businesses to help them understand the risks in their supply chain and take actions to minimise future risks.
+This includes the sourcing of key raw materials such as palm oil, soya, timber, and beef, as well as both plant and animal-based raw materials used in textiles.

 - Understand where to prioritise action - Supply chains are complex and it is impossible to tackle everything at once.
 Our approach engages with the supply chain to identify where the highest risks lie, so you can cost-effectively prioritise action.